mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 The conversation between Grid and KeyMapper goes like this:

-1. Grid: KeyMapper, do you have an ID for jim please?
+1. Grid: KeyMapper, do you have an ID for `Person("jim")` please?
-2. KeyMapper: No, but I generated an ID of `1`, here it is.
+2. KeyMapper: Not yet; but I've remembered it, generated an ID of `1` for it, here it is.
-3. Grid: Thanks, I'll remember the rendered string "jim" for this row under the ID of 1.
-What about martin?
+3. Grid: Thanks!
+I'll run the `ValueProvider`s, 'll remember the rendered string "jim" for this row under the ID of 1.
+What about `Person("martin")`?
-4. KeyMapper: Yes, my `HashMap` already contains martin and the ID is `1`, here it is. (!!!!!)
+4. KeyMapper: Yes, my `HashMap` already contains `Person("martin")` and the ID is `1`, here it is.
 5. Grid: Ah great, alright, I'll just remember the rendered string "martin" for this row under the ID of 1.
 Hmm, strange, there's already something there... whatever I'll just overwrite.
-What about albert?
+What about `Person("albert")`?
-6. KeyMapper: Yes, my `HashMap` already contains albert and the ID is `1`, here it is. (!!!!!)
+6. KeyMapper: Yes, my `HashMap` already contains `Person("albert")` and the ID is `1`, here it is.
 7. Grid: alrighty, writing down "albert" under ID 1.

-The grid will thus send three identical rows to the client-side; in JSON it will look something like this:
+The grid will thus send three identical rows to the client-side; in JSON communication from server to client it will look something like this:

 ```json
 [{"id": 1, "values": ["Albert"]}, {"id": 1, "values": ["Albert"]}, {"id": 1, "values": ["Albert"]}]